transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 {: tsResolve}

-## I need to use the upgrade tool to retry a chaincode migration
+## How can I retry a chaincode migration?
 {: #ibp-v2-troubleshooting-upgrade-tool}
 {: troubleshoot}

 When I used the **Migrate chaincode** panel to migrate a chaincode to peers on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0, the installation failed due to a problem with the chaincode source code.
-How do can I re-attempt the chaincode migration?
+How can I re-attempt the chaincode migration?
 {: tsCauses}

-You can use the following steps to use the upgrade tool to retry a failed chaincode migration:
+Complete the following steps with the upgrade tool to retry a failed chaincode migration:
 {: tsResolve}

-1. Update your chaincode source code to resolve the problem that caused the migration failure.
+1. Fix your chaincode source code to resolve the problem that caused the migration failure.

 2. Install the updated chaincode on your Enterprise Plan network with a different **name** and **version**.